LeaKats/semicompAFT/README.md

 print - T if the iterative process should be printed, F  otherwise.

-save_res - T if the results should be save to the source current directory, F otherwise.
+save_res - T if the results should be saved to the source directory, F otherwise.